During the past five years, financial technology startups have been some of the most hyped, fastest-growing and best-funded in Europe.

 ‘Many fintech founders have never worked through a recession, so have little experience of how to ride a crash.’

 Such as: TransferWise (UK), Azimo (UK), TransferGo (UK)

-Currency exchange processors are one of the sectors predicted to be ‘in the red’.
+Currency exchange startups are one of the sectors predicted to be ‘in the red’ overall.

-Meanwhile, for business-to-business (B2B) money transfer startups, payments are likely to stall amid the lockdown given business is slowly grinding to a halt.
+Meanwhile, for money transfer startups that serve business clients, payments are likely to stall amid the lockdown given business is slowly grinding to a halt.

 Such as: Bux (Amsterdam), Freetrade (UK), Trade Republic (Germany)

 Uncertainty breeds volatility and volatility is gold dust for trading companies, as each trade executed provides a small revenue cut.

 Digital trading startups like FreeTrade and Bux have reported a boom in volumes in recent weeks as traders attempt to “buy-the-dip”, so for now, it’s good news for the sector, which has taken on incumbent players with cheaper fees.
 Indeed, Germany’s Trade Republic has extended its Series A this week to attract new investors hoping to profit from the uptick.

 Having said that, the likes of US-based Robinhood may have seen too much trading, given their system has collapsed several times in recent weeks due to technical overload.